ETHLend/Documentation/ETHLendWhitePaper.md

 <p>We consider ETHLend as a long term project.
 However, to make most of us, concrete deadlines are necessary.
 Therefore, we shall introduce the following roadmap for technical implementations:</p>

-1. ETHLend Alpha on Ethereum main-net on Q2 2017
+1. ETHLend Alpha on Ethereum main-net on Q2 2017 (Milestone reached)
-2. ENS Domains as collateral on Q2 2017
+2. ENS Domains as collateral on Q2 2017 (Milestone reached)
-3. Reputation-based Lending with CRE on Q3 2017
+3. Reputation-based Lending with CRE on Q3 2017 (Milestone reached)
-4. Token Sale Smart Contract on Q3 2017
+4. Token Sale Smart Contract on Q3 2017 (Milestone reached)
-5. Security Audit for the Token Sale Smart Contract on Q3 2017
+5. Security Audit for the Token Sale Smart Contract on Q3 2017 (Milestone reached)
-6. USD Based Loans and Installments Q4 2017
+6. USD Based Loans (pegging to USD) and Installments Q4 2017 (Milestone reached)
-7. On-Demand and Crowd Lending (Loan Offers from Lenders) on Q1 2018
+7. On-Demand and Crowd Lending (Loan Offers from Lenders) on Q1 2018 (Under development)
-8. User Experience Upgrade on Q1 2018
+8. User Experience Upgrade on Q1 2018 (Under development)
-9. Decentralized Credit Rating (DCR) on Q1 2018
+9. Decentralized Credit Rating (DCR) on Q1 2018 (Under development)
-10. Penalties for Late Payment on Q2 2018
+10. Penalties for Late Payment on Q2 2018 (Milestone reached)
-11. Lending Bitcoin on Q2 2018
+11. Lending Bitcoin on Q2 2018 (Under development)
-12. LEND accepted as payment with 25% discount on Q2 2018
+12. LEND accepted as the medium of exchange and 50% discounts on LEND collateral on Q2 2018
 13. Gateway for Decentralized Providers (uPort, Civic) to DCR on Q2 2018*
 14. Oracles: Centralized feeds to DCR on Q2 2018*
 15. Second User Experience Upgrade on Q3 2018